voxpelli/webpage-micropub-to-github/README.md

 ]
 ```

-The conditions are [fulfills expressions](https://github.com/voxpelli/node-fulfills#condition-syntax) that the fulfills module will apply against the properties of the document to be saved, so pretty much all properties that's going to be inserted inte the YAML Front Matter are available to be matched against.
-All values explicitly set in the Micropub request are availablr, but some defaults and derived values may or may not be available, depending on option configured.
+Conditions are [fulfills expressions](https://github.com/voxpelli/node-fulfills#condition-syntax) that apply to the properties of the document being saved.
+Pretty much any property that can be inserted into a YAML front matter can be matched against.
+All values explicitly set in the Micropub request are available, but some defaults and derived values may not be available, depending on the option configured.

-#### Examples of conditions

-* _Please open an issue and ask what condition you would want to set up_
+_Please [open an issue](https://github.com/voxpelli/webpage-micropub-to-github/issues/new) and let me know what conditions you would like to set up._

 ## Modules used

-* [micropub-express](https://github.com/voxpelli/node-micropub-express) – an [Express](http://expressjs.com/) Micropub endpoint that accepts and verifies Micropub requests and calls a callback with a parsed `micropubDocument`
+* [micropub-express](https://github.com/voxpelli/node-micropub-express) – an [Express](http://expressjs.com/) Micropub endpoint that accepts and verifies Micropub requests and calls a callback with a parsed `micropubDocument`.
-* [format-microformat](https://github.com/voxpelli/node-format-microformat) – a module that takes a `micropubDocument` as its input and then formats filenames, URL:s and file content from that data to a standard format which one then can publish elsewhere.
-Currently supports just a single Jekyll format.
+* [format-microformat](https://github.com/voxpelli/node-format-microformat) – a module that takes a `micropubDocument` as its input, and converts this data into a standard that can be published elsewhere.
+Currently supports the Jekyll format.
-* [github-publish](https://github.com/voxpelli/node-github-publish) – a module that takes a filename and content and publishes that to a GitHub repository.
-A useful place to send the formatted data that comes out of `format-microformat` to publish it to a GitHub hosted Jekyll blog like eg. a [GitHub Pages](https://pages.github.com/) one.
+* [github-publish](https://github.com/voxpelli/node-github-publish) – a module that takes a filename and content and publishes it to a GitHub repository.
+The formatted data generated by `format-microformat` can be published to a Jekyll blog hosted on a GitHub, or a [GitHub Pages](https://pages.github.com/) site.

 ## Related

-* [My 2015 in IndieWeb](http://voxpelli.com/2016/03/my-2015-in-indieweb/) post from 2016-03-12 by @voxpelli
+* [My 2015 in IndieWeb](http://voxpelli.com/2016/03/my-2015-in-indieweb/) – post from 2016-03-12 by @voxpelli
 * [miklb/jekyll-indieweb](https://github.com/miklb/jekyll-indieweb) – a Jekyll theme built with the IndieWeb in mind
 * [voxpelli/voxpelli.github.com](https://github.com/voxpelli/voxpelli.github.com) – first Jekyll blog to use this Micropub endpoint
 * [webmention.herokuapp.com](https://webmention.herokuapp.com/) – another IndieWeb project suited for Jekyll, this one for [Webmention](https://indieweb.org/webmention)